-If your shares are held in the name of a brokerage firm, your shares may be voted on certain items, even if you do not provide the brokerage firm with voting instructions.
-Brokerage firms have the authority under applicable rules to vote shares for which their customers do not provide voting instructions on certain "routine" matters.
-When a proposal is not a routine matter and the brokerage firm has not received voting instructions from the beneficial owner of the shares with respect to that proposal, the brokerage firm cannot vote the shares on that proposal.
+If your shares are held in the name of a brokerage firm, and the brokerage firm has not received voting instructions from the beneficial owner of the shares with respect to a proposal that is not a routine matter, the brokerage firm cannot vote the shares on that proposal.
 This is referred to as a "broker non-vote."
-The ratification of Deloitte & Touche LLP as our registered independent public accounting firm is the only routine matter for which the brokerage firm that holds your shares may vote your shares without your instructions.
+Brokerage firms have the authority under applicable rules to vote shares for which their customers do not provide voting instructions only on certain "routine" matters.
+As a result of Casablanca's stated intention to nominate alternative director nominees, there will be no "routine" matters at the Annual Meeting for any broker accounts that are provided with proxy materials.
 WE STRONGLY ENCOURAGE YOU TO PROVIDE VOTING INSTRUCTIONS TO YOUR BROKER SO THAT YOUR VOTE WILL BE COUNTED.